linode/docs/docs/security/security-patches/disabling-sslv3-for-poodle.md

 For more information about NGINX's SSL protocol setting, please see their [NGX HTTP SSL Module Documentation](http://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_protocols)

-### Postfix SMTP
+## Postfix SMTP

 If your Postfix installation is set up for `opportunistic SSL`, which means that encryption is not enforced and plain text is accepted, you will not need to change anything.
 However, if you are running Postfix in `mandatory SSL` mode, you will need to adjust your configuration to reflect the following change:

 	smtpd_tls_mandatory_protocols=!SSLv2,!SSLv3

+You'll want to look in the `# TLS parameters` section of `/etc/postfix/main.cf`.
 This will force Postfix SMTP to not use SSLv3 or SSLv2.
 You will also need to restart Postfix:

 	sudo service postfix restart